kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 ## Accessing the front-end locally
 ### From the root directory of the project, execute `npm run dev`.
 This opens up `http://localhost:3000` automatically on your browser
 ## Accessing the front-end on the public URL: "https://pearlzz.herokuapp.com"
+- https://pearlzz.herokuapp.com/issuer (is the first place to go)
+- https://pearlzz.herokuapp.com (after completing the first step)

 ## The right sequence of steps to use the DApp for the purpose of testing it properly
 ### Step-1: go to the either "localhost:3000/issuer" or "https://pearlzz.herokuapp.com/issuer"